In meeting the needs of end of life care, Hospice of Davidson County recognizes that staying at home may not always be an option.

 Henry Etta and Bruce Hinkle

 Henry Etta and Bruce Hinkle were supporters of Hospice of Davidson County for many years.
-Prior to her death in 2005, Henry Etta Hinkle served as Honorary Chair of the Capital Campaign to build the inpatient facility.
+Before her death in 2005, Henry Etta Hinkle served as Honorary Chair of the Capital Campaign to build the inpatient facility.
 The Hinkle family has long supported aging adults in our community, and we are grateful to have their support of our agency and services.

 About the House